Skip to content

 ## Official Resources

-- Check out [the official Keystatic guide](https://keystatic.com/docs/installation-astro)
+- [Official Keystatic Astro guide](https://keystatic.com/docs/installation-astro)

 - [Keystatic starter template](https://github.com/Thinkmill/keystatic/tree/main/templates/astro)